Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 Because humans prefer hostnames but machines prefer IP addresses, we need a directory service that translates hostnames to IP addresses.
 This is the main task of the Internet’s **domain name system (DNS)**.
 The DNS is

-- a distributed database implemented in a hierarchy of DNS servers;
+- A distributed database implemented in a hierarchy of DNS servers;
-- an application-layer protocol that allows hosts to query the distributed database.
+- An application-layer protocol that allows hosts to query the distributed database.

 The DNS servers are often UNIX machines running the Berkeley Internet Name Domain (BIND) software.

 The DNS protocol runs over UDP and uses port 53.

 On top of the standard translation service, DNS is also responsible for:
-- **Host aliasing**: A host with a complicated hostname can have one or more alias names.
+- **Host aliasing**:
+  A host with a complicated hostname can have one or more alias names.
   The original hostname is said to be a **canonical hostname**.
 - **Mail server aliasing**
-- **Load distribution**: Busy sites are replicated over multiple servers, each server on a different end system with a different IP address.
+- **Load distribution**:
+  Busy sites are replicated over multiple servers, each server on a different end system with a different IP address.
   For replicated Web servers, a set of IP addresses is thus associated with one alias hostname.
   The DNS database contains this set of IP addresses.
   When clients make a DNS query for a name mapped to a set of addresses, the server responds with the entire set of IP addresses, but rotates the ordering of the addresses within each reply.
   Because a client typically sends its HTTP request message to the IP address that is listed first in the set, DNS rotation distributes the traffic among the replicated servers.

 ### Overview of How DNS Works

 A simple design for DNS would have one DNS server that contains all the mappings.
 This has the following problems:
-- Single point of failure;
+- Single point of failure.
-- Traffic volume;
+- Traffic volume.
-- Distance centralized database;
+- Distance to the centralized database.
 - Maintenance issues.

 In summary, a centralized database **doesn't scale**.

 In order to deal with the issue of scale, the DNS uses a large number of servers, organized in a hierarchical fashion and distributed around the world.
-No single DNS server has all of the mappings for all of the hosts in the Internet.
-Instead, the mappings are distributed across the DNS servers.
-To a first approximation, there are three classes of DNS servers, organized in a hierarchy:
+There are three classes of DNS servers, organized in a hierarchy:
+- **Root DNS servers**:
-- root DNS servers: there are more than 1000 root servers instances scattered all over the world.
+  There are more than 1000 root servers instances scattered all over the world.
   These are copies of 13 different root servers.
-- top-level domain (TLD) DNS servers: for each of the top-level domains (such as com, org, net, edu, gov, all the country codes, and others) there is a TLD server.
+- **Top-level domain (TLD) DNS servers**:
+  For each of the top-level domains (such as com, org, net, edu, gov, all the country codes, and others) there is a TLD server.
+- **Authoritative DNS servers**:
-- authoritative DNS servers: every organization with publicly accessible hosts on the Internet must provide publicly accessible DNS records that map the names of those hosts to IP addresses.
+  Every organization with publicly accessible hosts on the Internet must provide publicly accessible DNS records that map the names of those hosts to IP addresses.
   An organization can choose to implement its own authoritative DNS server to hold these records; alternatively, the organization can pay to have these records stored in an authoritative DNS server of some service provider.
   Most universities and large companies implement and maintain their own primary and secondary (backup) authoritative DNS server.

-There is another important type of DNS server called the local DNS server, also called the **default name server**.
+There is another important type of DNS server called the **local DNS server**, also called the **default name server**.
 A local DNS server does not strictly belong to the hierarchy of servers but is nevertheless central to the DNS architecture.
 Each ISP has a local DNS server, which acts as a proxy for any DNS communication between two hosts.
 When a host connects to an ISP, the ISP provides the host with the IP addresses of one or more of its local DNS servers.

+#### DNS Queries

 DNS queries can be of two types:

-- **Iterative query**: if contacted server doesn't know the mapping for the required hostname, it replies with the name of another server to contact ("I don’t know this name, but ask this server") - burden is always on the client;
+- **Iterative query**:
+  If a contacted server doesn't know the mapping for the required hostname, it replies with the name of another server to contact ("I don’t know this name, but ask this server") - burden is always on the client.
-- **Recursive query**: if contacted server doesn't know the mapping for the required hostname, it will ask another server for it - burden on the server.
+- **Recursive query**:
+  If contacted server doesn't know the mapping for the required hostname, it will ask another server for it - burden on the server.

 Generally, the query from the requesting host to the local DNS server is recursive, while the remaining queries are iterative.

+#### DNS Caching

 DNS extensively exploits **DNS caching** in order to improve the delay performance and to reduce the number of DNS messages ricocheting around the Internet.
 In a query chain, when a DNS server receives a DNS reply, it can cache the mapping in its local memory.